knewplay/book-programming-essential/programming-fundamentals/chapter5.md

 Conversely, weakly typed languages allow for more flexibility with variable data types.
 A variable's type can change over the course of a program.
 This flexibility is double-edged; while it can simplify code, it can also lead to unexpected behaviors if not used judiciously.
 Python is an example of a weakly typed language.

+[Illustration of box titled "Animal Farm" with a book inside titled animal farm.
+Next image is removal of the book from the box, and insertion of a DVD of Animal Farm the cartoon.
+At the bottom, it says "Allowed in Python"]

 #### Python Example

 ```python